Meteor-Community-Packages/Meteor-CollectionFS/README.md

 * Make Meteor packages for `GraphicsMagick` etc.

 ###Notes:
-* This is made as `Make it work, make it fast`, well it's not fast - yet
+* This is made as `Make it work, make it fast`, well it just got fast!
 * No test suite - any good ones for Meteor?
 * Current code contains relics in form of logs and timers used in the example `statistics` and for debuggin